World’s most beautiful Arctic Archipelago

 - Lecturs and sightseeing: Arctic nature & fjords, Lofoten stockfish history, Viking history & settlements, life on Reine, Knut Hamsun’s literature

-- Price: From 19.900 NOK pp in triple cabin with full board
+- Price: From 19.900 NOK pp in double cabin with full board